mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Mirror
 ^^^^^^

-Press :kbd:`m` to see your drawing or painting mirrored in the viewport.
+Press :kbd:`m` key to see your drawing or painting mirrored in the viewport.

 Move and Transform
 ^^^^^^^^^^^^^^^^^^